activeviam/mac/README.md

 The project is built as a standalone Spring Boot jar file with an embedded ActiveUI application available on `localhost:9092` by default.

-This version is compatibile with ActivePivot 5.10.
+This version is compatible with ActivePivot 5.10.
 To use this project with other versions, pick the right branch.

 ## Main Features